What life is like at Cardiff University

 The University is based in and around Cardiff's elegant civic centre, five minutes' walk from the city centre.
 Several academic buildings, student residences and the Students' Union are within a short walk of each other.

 The University guarantees first year accommodation to all students who come through the normal application cycle.
 Two thirds of the study bedrooms have en-suite facilities and all rooms in University halls of residence have computer network connection points.

 For 2021/2022 entry, if your household income is below £35,000, your son or daughter may be eligible for the Cardiff University bursary (non-repayable) in addition to statutory funding from their funding body.

 In the academic year 2021/22 the bursary is worth £1,000 for first year students.
 In subsequent years, where a student continues to meet eligibility criteria, a £500 bursary will be paid.

 We also have a number of scholarship schemes in a range of subjects for those achieving AAA or equivalent.

 Your money will go further at Cardiff with capital city attractions at provincial prices - including one of the lowest average costs of living for university cities.
 Take a look at our living costs calculator for more information.
-Our Student Support Centre also provides advice and guidance.

 Our university campuses and halls of residence are centrally located.
 Cardiff is a safe city but like all cities you have to be sensible.
 The University has a 24-hour security service which covers the campus and halls of residence, and works closely with the police and the Students' Union.